KasunDA/TaskTracker/README.md

 A few things I'd like to implement to flesh this out:
 * Validate email addresses
 * Expand to more than just gmail addresses
-* Some way to filter or summarize the entries from the emailed report (word or phrase frequency count?)
+* ~~Some way to filter or summarize the entries from the emailed report (word or phrase frequency count?)~~ Ended up just managing data in a local SQLite database to filter by unique activities for the summary.
 * Have mutliple users and profiles
 * Host entries on a remote server instead of locally maybe